gskinnerTeam/flutter-stateful-props/README.md

 #### A note on composition and inheritance (and interfaces and mixins...)
 Because `StatefulProps` are classes, and not functions, they benefit from all of the code re-use strategies available in Dart.
 Inheritence, composition, inrerfaces and mixins are all available as options when putting together your own `StatefulProps`.

 While there's many advanced things you can do with this extensibility, even the primitive examples are quite interesting.
-For example, if you look at the existing `IntProp` class, you can see that it simply extends a more basic `ValueProp<T>`:
+For example, if you look at the existing `IntProp` class:
 ```
 class IntProp extends ValueProp<int> {
   IntProp([int defaultValue = 0]) : super(defaultValue);
 }
 ```
-Is build on top of this:
+You can see that it simply extends a more basic `ValueProp<T>`:
 ```
 class ValueProp<T> extends StatefulProp<ValueProp<T>> {
   ValueProp(this._value, {this.onChange});